UbuntuStrike/Write-ups/README.md

-# Hackthebox-Write-ups
+# Write-ups
-A repository of Write-ups of now retired HackTheBox Machines.
-Enjoy
+A repository for various challenges,CTFs and HTB.